tsgates/arch-wiki-markdown/wiki/Opera.md

 Opera
 =====

-> Summary

-Installing and configuration of the Opera browser and plugins.

-> Related
+Related articles

-Browser Plugins
+-   Browser plugins

-Firefox
+-   Firefox

-Chromium
+-   Chromium

 Opera is a free of charge web browser developed since 1994 by the Norwegian company Opera Software.
 It is known for being the first to